-"Most kitchens have very limited space, so you’ll want to use it wisely," says Brenda Scott, owner and operator at Tidy My Space (opens in new tab).
-Here’s a handy primer on exactly where to put things in your kitchen to make the most of the space you do have.
+"Most kitchens have very limited space, so you’ll want to use it wisely," says Brenda Scott, owner and operator at Tidy My Space.
+Here’s a handy list on exactly where to put things in your kitchen to make the most of the space you do have.

 - Use drawer dividers for utensils, pots and pans